Probation services officer

 - perhaps you’ve already worked with people who have social or personal difficulties

 - maybe you have worked or volunteered with non-profit organisations to help change lives

 - whatever your experience, you’ll have strong writing and communication skills and be confident and competent at producing clear, accurate reports to demanding deadlines

 - People who are enthusiastic and ready to learn

-- minimum C-grade GCSEs or equivalent, or relevant work experience including sufficient writing skills
+- GCSEs grade C or equivalent, or relevant work experience including sufficient writing skills

-- experience of working with challenging individuals – this could be time spent working, in a paid or voluntary capacity, with offenders or other individuals exhibiting challenging behaviours.
+- experience of working with challenging individuals – this could be time spent working in a paid or voluntary capacity with offenders or other individuals exhibiting challenging behaviours.
 This also include working with those whose lives are in crisis, either in or outside the criminal justice sector

-However, there’s no formal weighting to any type of experience.
+However, there’s no formal requirements to any type of experience.
 Consideration of this experience is at the discretion of the hiring team.